bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Support Bevy

-If you like the Bevy Game Engine, you should consider donating to the official project.

 <a class="github-button" href="https://github.com/sponsors/cart" data-icon="octicon-heart" data-size="large" aria-label="Sponsor @cart on GitHub">GitHub Sponsors</a>

+If you like the Bevy Game Engine, you should consider donating to the project.

 ## License